informalsystems/vdd/fastsync/fastsync.md

 > input/output variables used to define the temporal properties.
 Most likely they come from an ADR
 ---->

+#### Two Kinds of Termination

 We do not put assumptions on the existence of a correct full node in *peerIDs*.
-Under this assumption we cannot guarantee the properties described in the sequential specification above.
+Under this assumption we cannot guarantee the combination of the properties [FS-Seq-Live] and
+[FS-Seq-Term] and [FS-Seq-Term-SYNC] described in the sequential specification above.
 Thus, in the (unreliable) distributed setting, we consider two kinds of termination (successful and failure) and we will specify below under what (favorable) conditions we can ensure to terminate successfully, and satisfy the requirements of the sequential problem statement:

 #### **[FS-DISTR-TERM]**:
 *Fastsync* may *terminate successfully* or it  *terminates with failure*.